soyguijarro/react-storage-hooks/README.md

 - You need to provide a **storage key** as an additional **first parameter**.
 This is mandatory.
 - The initial state parameter only applies if there's no data in storage for the provided key.
 Otherwise the storage data will be used.
 Think of it as a **default state**.
 - The array returned by the hooks has an extra last item for **write errors**.
-It is initially `undefined`, and will be updated with [`Error` objects](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Error) thrown by `localStorage.setItem`.
+It is initially `undefined`, and will be updated with [`Error` objects](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Error) thrown by `Storage.setItem`.
 However **the hook will keep updating state** even if new values fail to be written to storage, to ensure that your application doesn't break.

 ### `useLocalStorageState` and `useSessionStorageState`